ieyring/Bigpipe/README.md

 Be aware that not all browsers have a console such as Firebug, so you may have to uncomment this lines in the script.

 Take a look in the example.php for how it works, and if you still not understand.
-Send me a email and I promise a answer before 6 hours.
+Send me a email and I promise to give you  a answer before it has gone 6 hours.

-I will for a time now not use any more time on this repo, but feel free to contribute if you have ideas for inprovments.
+I will not use any more time on this repo for now, but feel free to contribute if you have ideas for improvments.